Brian-MacCurtin/SQL-Layoffs-Project/README.md

 - The industries hit the heaviest by the pandemic had jobs that mainly required face-to-face interactions.

-- Many jobs weren't classified into one of the named industries from the dataset and can be found under *Other*
+- Many jobs weren't classified into one of the named industries from the dataset and can be found under *Other*.

 #### Most Layoffs per Country
 ```SQL